matsui528/pqtable/README.md

 ### Demo using the sift1b dataset
 You can try a large-scale demo using the sift1b data.
 This demo reproduces the results of Table 3 in the paper.
-Let's download the sift1b vectors on `data/`.
+Let's `cd` to the top directory of this project, and download the sift1b vectors on `data/`.
 ```
 $ bash scripts/download_sift1b.sh
 ```